Open data and transparency

 - Business rates

-- Every three months we publish details of Business rates including the accounts in credit, empty business properties, rate relief and rateable value over £25,000.
+- Every month we publish details of Business rates including the accounts in credit, empty business properties, rate relief and rateable value over £25,000.
+New business rates accounts created within the last month are published every three months.

 - car park costs